Table of contents

 Networking Setup

 Set up the network settings as follows.
-Here we assume there are four machines: drizzle (the master), rain (slave 1), mist (slave 2) and fog (RT-slave).
+Here we assume there are four machines: drizzle (the master), rain (slave 1) and mist (slave 2).

 drizzle (master)